JustCheck™ - Japanese knotweed protection

 If you know that your property is affected by Japanese knotweed, you must tell a prospective purchaser, otherwise you could find yourself on the wrong side of a costly and very unpleasant lawsuit for misrepresentation.
 In a well-publicised legal case in Raynes Park, a homebuyer successfully sued their seller when knotweed was found growing behind a shed at the bottom of the garden after they moved in.
 Damages and costs were awarded to reflect the diminution in the property’s value as a result of the knotweed, costing the seller, who gave false information, £230,000.

-Proving a negative is always fraught with difficulty, even more so for knotweed that can be hidden underground in a dormant state.
+For the seller, proving a negative is always fraught with difficulty, even more so for knotweed that can be hidden underground in a dormant state.
+For the buyer, its easy when the knotweed starts to grow soon after taking ownership.
 Good conveyancers will advise their clients to only answer “No” if absolutely certain, the safer option being a “Not known” answer.
-For the seller that wants to provide their buyer with more reassurance, a JustCheck™ survey, with the warranty assigned to the new owner, can eliminate the uncertainty and allow the sale to proceed unhindered.
+For the seller that wants to provide their buyer with more reassurance, a JustCheck™ protection, with the warranty assigned to the new owner, can eliminate the uncertainty and allow the sale to proceed unhindered.

 Want to know if a property is affected by Japanese knotweed?